 - Do not take phone calls from unknown numbers.

 - Know that banks and government institutions will never ask for personal information over the phone.

 - Keep in mind that government institutions almost always communicate by mail.

 - Never give personal information out over the phone to someone you do not know.

 Where to Report the Vishing Attacks

 Protect your Employees

-Because hackers are very sophisticated, they use a variety of methods to complete their attack including vishing, one form of social engineering.
+Because hackers are very sophisticated, they use a variety of methods to complete their attacks, including vishing, a form of social engineering.
 Unfortunately, everyone is a potential target for an attack.
-Even more concerning is that cyber-criminals seem to recognize that employees are the easiest way to access private information.
-Allow TechGuard to provide your company with a free social engineering consultation to meet your needs.
-TechGuard offers several corporate services to help with social engineering as well as our S.H.I.E.L.D.
-Cybersecurity Awareness Trainings.
+Even more concerning is that cyber criminals seem to recognize that employees are the easiest way to access private information.
+Employees must be given the knowledge to make security-conscious decision when faced with a potential cyber attack.
+The best way is through a robust security awareness training program.